umr-lops/cci-seastate-pum/sar.md

 At first, all available archive scenes were processed.
 Later only scenes with at least 2 km water area were designated as ocean scenes and included in the DLR sea state products (DLR_OCN).

-In total, per a day ca.
+In total, over ocveans and seas per a day ca.
  - 500 IW products
  - 200 EW products
  -  60 WV tracks (means ca. 600 imagettes)
-were acquired (S1A and S1B) over oveans and seas.
+were acquired (S1A and S1B).

 ```{table} DLR processing ocean products